... because some people need it.

 From observing this discussion, a third colleague came to the conclusion, that "crypto seems to have become a holy cow, which may not be questioned".
 I came from reading this to the conclusion, that these web admins actually have become security fundamentalists.
 Just instead of religious fundamentalists going from believing in their view of god as despot, to dogmatic dictatorship of their laws, here going from believing in their view of the state as a danger, to dogmatic dictatorship of their crypto.
 I came also to the conclusion, that their behaviour actually is that typical of moral guardians.
 Just instead of from fear of god, a no-sex teaching and demands for prudery legally enforced, here from fear of the state, a must-crypto teaching and demands for updates technically enforced.

-Bonus points for above extremist using extortion, who enforce such moral teaching via a position of technical power, but then condemned the use of social pressure by victims defending themselves, after they made public his acts!
+Bonus points for above extremist using extortion, who forces such moral teaching via a position of technical power onto others, but then condemned the use of social pressure by victims defending themselves, after they made public his acts!
 When I pointed out this contradiction, he simply left the discussion, instead of admitting his error.

 Ultimately the entire dispute amounted to value systems, which totally collide.
 They "must" protect people, letting those "endanger" themselves is unacceptable.
 After all they are followers of the "only true" security of HTTPS, thus rejecting any "heretical" openness of HTTP.
 But others require HTTP for its openness, demand tolerance of it, rejecting this with enforced-HTTPS is unacceptable.
 Between their politically "necessary" closedness and others technically necessary openness no compromise can be found.
 Which is why this conflict will only be solvable by rendering them harmless.